 The following way to eliminate snakes from the garden is to eliminate all hiding places and food sources.
 Snakes eat rodents that can be attracted to garden mulches.
 Instead of hay or straw, try using hardwood mulches.
 During warmer seasons, when snakes are active, decrease the depth of the mulch to around one inch deep.

 Snakes and rodents are also attracted to warm compost and firewood piles.
-Try raising firewood and compost piles off the ground about one foot on the platform.
+Try raising firewood and compost piles about one foot on the platform.
 Since snakes and mice also like tall grasses, mow the yard regularly, never exceeding four inches high.
-Remember to weed your garden regularly and avoid dense plants such as ivy, acting as a hiding place.
+Remember to weed your garden regularly and avoid dense plants such as ivy as a hiding place.

 Snake removal is best left to the experts but if it can’t wait, use caution.
 Small snakes can be swept into bags with a broom or rake.
 Use a long stick to lift and move giant snakes out of the garden.

 At the risk of sounding redundant, preventing the snakes in the first place is vital.
 Keeping the yard cut low and removing any debris will do wonders for keeping snakes at bay.